Originally published: December 7, 2025 | Last updated: March 19, 2026

 The service at ExpatLegalWills.com allows you to create a Last Will and Testament under the laws of the US, Canada, or UK from anywhere in the world.
 The process takes about 20 minutes and costs $34.95 USD / £24.95 GBP.
 The resulting document is word-for-word identical to one prepared by a licensed attorney or solicitor.

 Once completed, you simply download, print, and sign your Will in the presence of two adult witnesses who are not beneficiaries.
-No lawyer, notary, or return trip to your home country is required.
+The process does not require any legal assistance from lawyers or notaries and you can avoid going back to your home country.

 Frequently Asked Questions